RichardByrne95/CI-MS4-TuckIn/README.md

 ## Credits

 If code was directly copied and pasted from another source and left unchanged, then the link to the source will be above that code.
-However, if a source was referenced but significantly customised to the projects needs, then the link above the code will be preceded by 'Referenced...'.
+However, if a source was referenced but significantly customised to the project's needs, then the link above the code will be preceded by 'Referenced...'.

 ### Content